syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/default-width-height.md

 </div>
 ```
 In this example, the Width property is set to `80%`, and the Height property is set to `1000px`.
 Change these values to any desired size in pixels or percentages.

-N> The Syncfusion PDFViewer control requires a service URL that points to an endpoint that returns a PDF document to be displayed.
-In the example above, the ServiceUrl property is set to "~/Home/."
-Modify this URL to match your service endpoint that returns a PDF document.

 [View sample in GitHub](https://github.com/SyncfusionExamples/mvc-pdf-viewer-examples/tree/EJ2-69063-defaultWidthHeight/How%20to/Change%20Default%20Height%20and%20Width)